Eek! My images don't look right - Help!

 - Printing a GIF.

-Bitmap (TIFF, JPEG, JPG, GIF) images are actually a grid of tiny black, white or colored pixels.
+Bitmap (TIFF, JPEG, JPG, GIF) images is actually a grid of tiny black, white, or colored pixels.
 When bitmaps are enlarged, the tiny pixels that form the image are more noticeable and create a "stair-stepped" look.

 Solution: Most bitmaps can be enlarged a little bit before they begin to lose quality.
 If you need to enlarge a picture more than that, use a WMF version of the picture if one is available.
-WMFs can be enlarged to almost any size without noticeable loss of quality.
+WMF can be enlarged to almost any size without a noticeable loss of quality.

 Our GIFs are low resolution (72 dpi to match computer screens) images used for display on Web sites.
 They aren't meant to be printed.
 If you copy and paste a picture from any website, you're actually using the GIF (or JPEG) format of a picture.
 The GIFs may display fine in your document onscreen, but may not print as well as you expect, because of the low resolution.

-Follow these steps to download TIFF, WMF and JPEG (.jpg) files:
+Follow these steps to download TIFF, WMF, PNG, and JPEG (.jpg) files:

-- Right-Click on the file name beneath the picture.
-(NOTE: Be sure to select the correct file type for your needs.)
+- Click on a JPG, PNG WMG, or TIF that shows under the image (NOTE: Be sure to select the correct file type for your needs.)

 Can't find an image after downloading an image / image won't download